wasm3/wasm3/README.md

 ### How it works

-This is rough information that's probably not immediately clear without also referencing the source code.
+This rough information might not be immediately intelligible without referencing the source code.

 #### Reduce bytecode decoding overhead